MicrosoftDocs/fabric-docs/docs/data-factory/append-variable-activity.md

 ### Append variable settings

 Select the **Settings** tab, then use the **Name** dropdown to select your previously created array type variable.
-You can also use the **+ New** button to create a new variable in the pipeline directly if you did not create one previously.
+You can also use the **+ New** button to create a new variable in the pipeline directly if you didn't create one previously.
 Provide data to be appended to the array variable.
 You can use dynamic expressions here as well as directly enter data, of which the type is always string.

 :::image type="content" source="media/append-variable-activity/configure-append-variable-settings.png" alt-text="Screenshot showing the Append variable activity settings tab, highlighting the tab.":::